vtexdocs/dev-portal-content/docs/guides/Checkout/shopping-cart-section-api-quick-start-guides/update-cart-items.md

 }
 [/block]

->ℹ️ For more information about the meaning of each of the fields available in the shopping cart, access the [orderForm](https://developers.vtex.com/vtex-rest-api/reference/orderform-fields) overview."
+> ℹ️️ For more information about the meaning of each of the fields available in the shopping cart, access the [orderForm](https://developers.vtex.com/vtex-rest-api/reference/orderform-fields) overview."
 }
 [/block]
 ## Removing shopping cart items